cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/deployment-gateway.md

            username: ec2-user
 ```

-and then make it available before you start the deployment:
+...and then make it available before you start the deployment:

 ```
 $ cx gateways open --name aws_bastion --key /tmp/gateway.pem --ttl 1h
 ```

-Now you can start deploying your application.
+Now you can deploy your application.

 After the deployment is finished you can invalidate the gateway or leave it until the TTL is over.